OneMadGypsy/rack/README.md

     fk_books:list = field(default_factory=list)
 ```

 `Entry` extends a mixin that adds a bunch of features to dataclasses.
 Most of the features allow dataclasses to be treated like a `dict`.
 WHile I am fleshing out all of this documentation I do not believe it is immediately important to describe all of the possibilities.
 If you want to discover them yourself, simply go to `mixins.py` and look at the `Dataclass_mi` class.
 I will revisit this section after I have documented the more important features of my package, and go into greater detail of all of the possibilities.
-For the most basic overview, assuming `entry` is an instance of `Entry`, the following is possible:
+For the most basic overview, assuming `entry` is an instance of `Entry` (OR `Entry` subclass), the following is possible:

 1) `entry.keys()`
 2) `entry.values()`